Skip to content

 Submit your application

-Your broker submits the application with supporting documents.
-The new lender arranges a property valuation (often free for remortgages).
+Your broker sends off the application with your documents.
+The new lender then arranges a property valuation, which is often free on a remortgage.

 4. 04